parlough/thisweekindart/pages/issues/_issue-1.md

 data:
   date: 2022-05-16
-  title: This Week in Dart 1
+  title: This Week in Dart - Issue 1
   description: The second issue of This Week in Dart, I/O edition!
   weight: 1
 ---